B movies (exploitation boom)

 In the early 1960s, exploitation movies in the original sense continued to appear: 1961's Damaged Goods, a cautionary tale about a young lady whose boyfriend's promiscuity leads to venereal disease, comes complete with enormous, grotesque closeups of VD's physical manifestations.
 At the same time, the concept of fringe exploitation was merging with a closely related and similarly venerable tradition: “nudie" films featuring nudist-camp footage or striptease artists like Bettie Page had simply been the softcore pornography of previous decades.
 As far back as 1933, This Nude World, which promised an "Authentic Trip Through an American Nudist Colony!", was "Guaranteed the Most Educational Film Ever Produced!"
 In the late 1950s, as more of the old grindhouse theaters specifically devoted themselves to "adult" product, a few filmmakers began making nudies with some greater semblance of plots.
 Best known was Russ Meyer, who released his first successful narrative nudie, The Immoral Mr. Teas, in 1959.
 Five years later, on a sub-$100,000 budget, Meyer came out with Lorna, "a harder-edged film that combined sex with gritty realism and violence."
 Meyer would build an underground reputation as a talented director with movies such as Faster, Pussycat!
 Kill!
 Kill!
 (1965) and Vixen!
 (1968), the sort of films, virtually ignored by the mainstream press, that had become known as sexploitation pictures.
-Another leading director in the genre was Joseph Sarno, who had his first commercial success in 1963 with Sin in the Suburbs.
-Many of his subsequent films, including the artistically crafted Red Roses of Passion (1966) and Odd Triangle (1968), examined the hesitant transformation of sexual mores among the American middle class.
-Films such as Meyer's and Sarno's—though not sexually explicit during this period—were largely relegated to the fringe circuit of "adult" theaters, while AIP teen movies with wink-wink titles like Beach Blanket Bingo (1965) and How to Stuff a Wild Bikini (1966), starring Annette Funicello and Frankie Avalon, played drive-ins and other relatively reputable venues.
-Roger Corman's The Trip (1967) for American International, written by veteran AIP/Corman actor Jack Nicholson, never shows a fully bared, unpainted breast, but flirts with nudity throughout.
-The Meyer and Corman lines were drawing closer.
+Many films, while not sexually explicit, were nevertheless relegated to adult theaters due to their sexual content.